danrevah/ngx-pipes/README.md

 ### every

-Returns boolean value if every elements of the array fits the predicate
+Returns true if every elements of the array fits the predicate otherwise false

 Api: `array | every: predicate`